 Azimilide and Sematilide are also class III antiarrhythmics, but they are not available in the United States.

-Because induction of severe ventricular arrhythmias is possible with dofetilide, it was available through a restricted distribution system that includes only physicians, hospitals, and other institutions that have received special educational programs covering proper dosing and in-hospital treatment initiation, which is called Risk Evaluation and Mitigation Strategy (REMS).
-However, in January 2016, although the safety risks for Tikosyn (dofetilide) continued to be present by FDA's determination, the agency also decided that REMS program are no longer compulsory because risk-benefit ration tilted on the side of benefits of the drug.
+Because induction of severe ventricular arrhythmias is possible with dofetilide, it was available through a restricted distribution system that includes only clinicians, hospitals, and other institutions that have received special educational programs covering proper dosing and in-hospital treatment initiation which is called Risk Evaluation and Mitigation Strategy (REMS).
+However, in January 2016, although the safety risks for Tikosyn (dofetilide) continued to be present by FDA's determination, the agency also decided that the REMS program is no longer compulsory because the risk-benefit ratio tilts to the side of benefits of the drug.

 Off-Label Uses of Dofetilide

 Clinicians have used dofetilide as an off-label prescription for supraventricular arrhythmias, ventricular tachycardia, and Wolff-Parkinson-White syndrome.

 Mechanism of Action